Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Abstract

 for all but finitely many finite order characters $\nu$ of $\Gamma_\fp$ such that $\varepsilon(\lambda\nu)=+1$.
 For an ordinary prime $\ell$ with respect to the CM quadratic extension $K/F$, we also determine the $\ell$-adic valuation of the normalised Hecke $L$-values $L^{\alg}(1,\lambda\nu)$.
 As an application, we complete Hsieh's proof of Eisenstein congruence divisibility towards the CM Iwasawa main conjecture over $K$.

 Our approach and results complement the prior work initiated by Hida's ideas on the arithmetic of Hilbert modular Eisenstein series, studied via mod $\ell$ analogue of the Andr\'e--Oort conjecture.
-The previous results established the non-vanishing only for a Zariski dense subset of characters $\nu$.
+The previous results established the non-vanishing only for {infinitely many characters $\nu$}.
 Our approach is based on the arithmetic of a CM modular form on a Shimura set, studied via arithmetic of the CM field and Ratner's ergodicity of unipotent flows.